Responsible Sourcing

 Eliminating Agriculture-Related Deforestation

-At JBS, we believe that people and planet don’t have to be at odds.
+At JBS, we believe that people and planet should not be at odds.
 For us, becoming people and planet positive means that agricultural food systems are inextricably linked to the protection and restoration of our shared natural resources.
 That’s why JBS is undertaking a comprehensive approach toward addressing the drivers of deforestation while also positively supporting livestock producers and the tens of thousands of farm families we depend upon to produce food.

 In Brazil, our efforts to mobilize support for sustainable food production are underpinned by robust action and financial investments across multiple states that make up the largest Brazilian biomes, specifically the Amazon and Cerrado regions.
 The deforestation challenge in Brazil and in agricultural commodity supply chains around the world is larger than any one company — or even one sector — can solve on its own.
 As one of the world’s leading food and agricultural companies with the scope and scale to influence change, JBS is partnering across agriculture’s full supply chain to address the environmental impacts of food production and help our suppliers adapt to a changing climate.